Unfortunately, this time of year can also bring insufferable heat that forces us to crank up the air conditioner and stay indoors.

 Central air conditioning and heating systems are both modes of mechanical ventilation.
 As we’ve said above, air conditioners remove a volume of warm, moist air from a space and replace it with cool, clean air.

 How does an air ventilation system work?Natural ventilation relies on the stack effect.
 Air always moves from areas of high pressure to low pressure areas, meaning that until equilibrium is met there will be air flow and circulation in and out of a building.

 Balanced mechanical ventilation systems such as central air conditioning, once activated, use fans to move air in and out of the home at an equal volume.

 What is the cost of air ventilation systems?Natural air ventilation systems can be fairly cheap to install and essentially free to run because of its energy efficiency.
 While costs are, of course, dependent on a number of factors windows are often just a few hundred dollars to install.

-Mechanical ventilation systems can range in price from essentially free for simple bathroom exhaust fans to thousands of dollars for complicated HVAC systems.
+Mechanical ventilation systems can range in price from essentially free for simple bathroom exhaust fans to thousands of dollars for a complicated HVAC system.

 What are the benefits of air ventilation systems?All ventilation systems improve air quality by providing and circulating fresh air throughout a home.

 Some modes of ventilation, especially ‘natural ventilation’ systems are extremely energy efficient and cheap to install, run, and maintain.

 If outdoor conditions are right, natural ventilation could even cool a home down.